Inside

 How tadoy compares to dedicated digestion apps

-- Cara Care — the IBS/IBD specialist with clinical content, dietitian programs and a structured flare workflow.
-The right answer when digestion is the centre of care. tadoy is the lighter daily log that pairs alongside.
+• Cara Care — the IBS/IBD specialist with clinical content and a structured flare workflow. tadoy is the lighter daily log that pairs alongside.

-- Apple Health — Apple's symptom logging covers some digestion entries (constipation, diarrhea, abdominal cramps) but not the Bristol scale or detailed bowel-movement counting. tadoy writes Apple Health symptom entries where they exist.
+• Apple Health — Apple's symptom logging covers some digestion entries but not the Bristol scale or detailed bowel-movement counting. tadoy keeps its log on-device rather than routing it through Health.

 Privacy